pointfreeco/swift-html/README.md

 ### SwiftPM

-If you want to use Html in a project that uses [SwiftPM](https://swift.org/package-manager/), it's as simple as adding a `dependencies` clause to your `Package.swift`:
+If you want to use swift-html in a project that uses [SwiftPM](https://swift.org/package-manager/), it's as simple as adding a `dependencies` clause to your `Package.swift`:

 ``` swift
 dependencies: [